Thomas Hickey (soldier): Assassination plot

 Washington's headquarters from May to June 1776 was at Richmond Hill, a suburban villa outside the city.
 Samuel Fraunces, a tavern keeper whose establishment was about two miles away, provided meals for the general and his officers.
 Washington hired a housekeeper, a 72-year-old widow named Elizabeth Thompson, who worked at Richmond Hill from June 1776 to December 1781.

 Although Hickey was jailed for passing counterfeit money, and then charged with sedition and conspiracy while in prison, William Spohn Baker, a late 19th-century Washingtonian, believed that the real reason for his execution was involvement in a plot to kill or kidnap Washington:

 Thomas Hickey, one of Washington's Guard, was tried by a court-martial and sentenced to death, being found implicated in a plot to murder the American general officers on the arrival of the British, or at best to capture Washington and deliver him to Sir William Howe.
-The plot had been traced to Governor Tryon, the mayor (David Mathews) having been a principal agent between him and the persons concerned in it.
+The plot had been traced to Governor Tryon, the mayor having been a principal agent between him and the persons concerned in it.

 Baker was wrong about the specific crimes of which Hickey was convicted, but in 1776 there was a real rumor of an assassination plot:

 Two other contemporaneous references to an assassination plot have been published.
 A garbled account of an assassination attempt appeared over two years later in a provincial English newspaper, The Ipswich Journal, on October 31, 1778:

 Advise is received from America that two persons, a man and a woman who lived as servants with General Washing ton [sic], have been executed in the presence of the army for conspiring to poison their master.

 Fraunces' petition to Congress

-In a March 5, 1785, sworn petition to the U.S. Congress, Samuel Fraunces claimed that it was he who discovered the assassination plot, that he was falsely accused of being part of it and was jailed until his name was cleared.
+In a March 5, 1785, sworn petition to the U.S. Congress, Samuel Fraunces stated that it was he who discovered the assassination plot, that he was falsely accused of being part of it and was jailed until his name was cleared.
 He wrote (in the third person):

 That he [Fraunces] was the Person that first discovered the Conspiracy which was formed in the Year 1776 against the Life of his Excellency General Washington and that the Suspicions Which were Entertained of his agency in that Important Discovery occasioned [sic, occasioned] a public Enquiry after he was made a Prisoner on which the want of positive Proof alone preserved his Life.

 Congress' response to Fraunces' petition downplayed the plot but accepted his role as "instrumental in discovering and defeating" it.
 For debts incurred during the Revolutionary War, Congress awarded him £2000, a later payment covered accumulated interest, and Congress paid $1,625 to lease his tavern for two years to house federal government offices.